reshamas/fastai_deeplearn_part1/courses/dl2/lesson_11_1.md

 #### 4. More fluent text generation
 Deep learning text generation is much higher quality

+### `08:35` 4 Big Wins of Neural MT (Machine Translation) [class notes]
+- So the important thing about a neural machine translation is... more slides from Chris.
+And generally, seq-to-seq models is that there is no fussing around with heuristics and hackey feature engineering, whatever.
+It's end to end training.
+We are able to build these distributed representations which are shared by lots of kinds of concepts within a single network.
+We are able to use **Long Term State** in the **RNN** so use a lot more context rather than n-gram kind of approaches.
+- And in the end, the text we are generating uses an RNN as well so we can build something that's more fluid.

+- heuristic definition:  A heuristic technique (/hjʊəˈrɪstɪk/; Ancient Greek: εὑρίσκω, "find" or "discover"), often called simply a heuristic, is any approach to problem solving, learning, or discovery that employs a practical method, not guaranteed to be optimal, perfect, logical, or rational, but instead sufficient for reaching an immediate goal.
+Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.

+---
 ### `09:20` BiLSTMs(+Attn) not just for neural MT [slide]
 - Part of speech tagging
 - Named entity recognition